skim137/BIS-csv-dataset/README.md

 ## Background
 BIS provides their financial and international banking datasets (mostly time series) via the [BIS Statistics Explorer](https://stats.bis.org/statx/toc/LBS.html) and [BIS Statistics Warehouse](https://stats.bis.org/#ppq=CBS_C_AND_OTH_EXP_UR;pv=11~10,5,6~0,0,0~name) as well as the [SDMX web servies API](https://www.bis.org/statistics/sdmx_techspec.htm).
 If you are interested in working with their flat files, they are available here https://www.bis.org/statistics/full_data_sets.htm, which are updated by BIS on a regular basis.
-However, one major issue with their flat files is that the data is already pivoted (aka. not tidy, see Exhibit 1).
+However, one major issue with their flat files is that the data is already pivoted (aka. not tidy, see Exhibit 1 below).

 This ETL pipeline project contains Python scripts that process BIS CSV files and insert the unpivoted data into a persistent SQLite database file.
 You can then access the SQLite file to transform the data the way you want it for your own purposes (e.g. connecting to a datalake, performing data analysis using Pandas, R, and etc.).
 Therefore, this solution is effective and scalable.